CassioD/simple-package-template-python-DIO/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package Image merge is used to:
-	-
-	-
+	- Combine images

 ## Installation